Modern Theme Living Room

 18. Inject joy with bright hues just for the fun of it

-neon yellow architrave that makes up the boldest part of the living room ideas in her house.
+'I looked at a colour chart with my then four-year old and she pointed to that yellow – there was no technical way of doing it,' says designer Suzy Hoodless of the almost neon yellow architrave that makes up the boldest part of the living room ideas in her house.
 Painted in Trumpet by Little Greene, it adds a jolt of unexpected joy, a reminder that a living room is truly meant for living in.

-front living room to the middle sitting room, instantly saves the two spaces from becoming 'too polite'.
+Suzy's use of color 'doesn't necessarily have to be bright; it can be muted, too', she says.
+So here, a powerful shock of incandescent yellow around the architrave, linking the front living room to the middle sitting room, instantly saves the two spaces from becoming 'too polite'.
 Cabinets painted a saturated blue bring an otherwise pared-back space to life, and the combination creates a cocooning space.
 'Colour is an easy way to create a dramatic effect,' says Suzy.

 19. Decorate the ceiling